rodriguezjl-web/Scratch/README.md

-# Scratch
+# Scratch Project

-A repository of all of my scratch projects.
+This is repository of all of my scratch projects.